ranyue880809/CalculatorSimpleStarter/README.md

 3. npm i
 4. npm start.
 5. the logically comments are in the code file, comments are either on right side or one line below.
-6. Redux is not used in this coding test.# CalculatorSimpleStarter
+6. Redux is not used in this coding test.
 7. This repo is originally from other people's open source repo, I used it just for easier config for all the boilerplate code.
+8. The best brwoser to run this test is Chrome.